Living Sweet Moments

 Once you try these classic English scones, you’ll be hooked!
 Your morning or afternoon coffee will now have a delicious and sophisticated sidekick.

 I added a hint of lemon zest to compliment the acidity of the clotted cream.
-It really goes well with the jam and the currants.
+It goes well with the jam and the currants.

 Classic English Scones - this british dessert is made with currants in a delicate pastry that's perfect for tea time.
 Top them with clotted cream and jam.
 More on www.livingsweetmoments.com